-There is additional protection that is available for you to purchase on top of the minimum Statutory Accident Benefits included in a basic policy.
+Additional protection is available for purchase on top of the minimum Statutory Accident Benefits in a basic policy.
 This includes:

-Insurers in Ontario must go through to the Financial Services Regulatory Authority of Ontario (FSRA) if they want to increase (or decrease) rates.
-FSRA releases a list of these insurance companies and the approved rate changes shortly after approval is granted.
+Insurers in Ontario must go to the Financial Services Regulatory Authority of Ontario (FSRA) to increase (or decrease) rates.
+FSRA releases a list of these insurance companies, and the approved rate changes shortly after approval is granted.

 The above insurance company rankings are based on the number of users who have completed Lowestrates.ca car insurance quotes and wanted to be connected with the insurance agent or broker offering the rate.
 These users were given only the rates but not the name of car insurance company.

 By taking away the names of the insurance companies, users were more focus on the amount of coverage and picking their cheapest rates.

 |City/Town||Auto Insurance Rate|

 |Grimsby and Waterdown||$1,192|